How To Best Serve Cabernet Sauvignon

 Decant The Bottle

 To decant or not to decant, that is the question.
 Fundamentally, decanting wine is all about aeration.
 When introducing air back to the juice in the bottle… the flavors, aromas and textures will be more vibrant upon pouring into the glass.
-For older, aged wines, decanting is also a way to remove any sediments that may have settled during wine storage.
+For older, aged wines, decanting is also a way to remove any sediment that may have settled during wine storage.
 Adding oxygen can open up a wine and give it extra life.
 Cabernet is a “lively” wine and usually benefits from decanting.
 Perhaps you have opened a bottle and it seems unexpressive, a sommelier would try aeration in a decanter or with an aeration device, remembering to also allow time to work it’s magic on the wine.

 Steps To Decanting Cabernet